boturnbow/monarisa/_posts/2020-02-16-sheerstringer-fillets.md

 ![Fillet on One Side](/assets/images/sheerstringer-fillets.jpg)

 One of the disadvantages of working in my garage in the winter is the heating cycle is not ideal for epoxy.
 You usually want to place epoxy when the temperature is going down so that bubbles do not form in the epoxy - a cooling environment will actually draw epoxy into wood or cause bubbles to collapse.
 However, I was running a heater in the garage and the constant temperature from the heater frequently causes bubbles to form.
-With fillets this big quite a few bubbles formed and had to be filled on with thickened epoxy later.
+With fillets this big quite a few bubbles formed and had to be filled with thickened epoxy later.

 ![Bubbles in the Fillets](/assets/images/sheerstringer-fillets-bubbles.jpg)